iomesh/docs/docs/monitor-iomesh/install-iomesh-dashboard.md

 **Prerequisite**

-- Verify that [Prometheus Operator and Prometheus](https://github.com/prometheus-operator/prometheus-operator#quickstart) are already installed, and Prometheus is located in the namespace `iomesh-system`.
+- Verify that [Prometheus Operator and Prometheus](https://github.com/prometheus-operator/prometheus-operator#quickstart) are already installed.
+It is recommended that you install Prometheus in the `iomesh-system` namespace.
+If Prometheus is not installed in this namespace, you will need to set a label selector so that Prometheus can access objects such as `ServiceMonitor`, `PodMonitor`, and `PrometheusRule`.
 - Configure [Prometheus Operator and Prometheus RBAC](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/rbac.md) to grant them access to IOMesh and its monitoring components.

 **Procedure**